 The fellowship program consists of four components: clinical activities, procedural training, educational curriculum, and research experience.
 The first year is devoted to clinical training and is divided between Boston Medical Center and the Boston VA Medical Center.
 Fellows and senior staff rotate night and weekend coverage for emergency consultations and procedures.
 Owing to the academic nature of our program, fellows are encouraged to develop their own teaching skills through active participation at rounds, seminars, and conferences.
-A full range of clinical and research conferences are available at the hospitals, and every week include: a gastrointestinal radiology or gastrointestinal pathology conference; GI Grand Rounds.
-GI-Surgical rounds, GI Research in Progress and journal club are held monthly.
+A full range of clinical and research conferences are available at the hospitals including: weekly gastrointestinal radiology or pathology conference, GI Grand Rounds, and GI-Surgical rounds.
+There are also monthly meetings for GI Research in Progress and journal club.
 In addition, numerous expert academic gastroenterologists from throughout the country are invited to speak at the Medicine and Gastroenterology Grand Rounds.

 A total of 18 months of clinical training are mandatory in the training program.
 The following chart illustrates the approximate division of clinical and research responsibilities for each year of the fellowship:

 During the second and third years, fellows train under the guidance of one of the GI staff members and carry out a research project under his/her direction.
 The research commences during the second year, but fellows are encouraged to begin background reading and preliminary discussions during the first clinical year.
 Fellows present their research work at local research seminars and, when appropriate, at local and national meetings.
 All fellows are expected to become authors of scientific or clinical papers in excellent peer-reviewed journals.